 Vice President and Associate Provost for Undergraduate Affairs

-Hugh Page, Associate Professor of Theology and Africana Studies
+(The Rev.) Hugh R. Page, Jr., Professor of Theology and Africana Studies

-(The Rev.) Hugh Page, Jr., associate professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013; he is also the dean of The First Year of Studies (FYS).
+Hugh Page, professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013.
 His major responsibilities include expanding opportunities for and participation in undergraduate scholarship and research, implementing the Undergraduate Academic Code of Honor, leading the University’s enrollment management efforts by overseeing the Office of Undergraduate Admissions and the Office of Student Financial Services, and furthering campus conversation on issues related to diversity.

-Prior to assuming the leadership of FYS, Page was associate dean for undergraduate studies in Notre Dame’s College of Arts and Letters and director of the African and African American Studies Program.
-He was instrumental in the development of the latter into the Department of Africana Studies and is currently its chairperson.
+Page was dean of Notre Dame’s First Year of Studies from 2005 to 2019.
+He has also served as associate dean for undergraduate studies in Notre Dame’s College of Arts and Letters and director of the African and African American Studies Program.
+He was instrumental in the development of the latter into the Department of Africana Studies, which he then chaired.